lilgallon/particles.js/README.md

 ## Description

 I made this script to make my website look "modern".
 I decided to release the script to improve it from time to time.
 At the moment, the script has a lot of design issues (there are some lines that are useless, some variables that aren't relevant, and so on).
-I will fix it as soon as possible
+I will fix it as soon as possible.

+Here is an example (or you can go to this [website](https://n3roo.github.io/)):
 ![Example](git/example.png)

 ## How to use it